ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 might use the `enc` value.
 The server also rejects requests if the timestamp is outside of the chosen time window.
-For real-time operation, servers should allow for the time it takes requests to arrive from the client, with a time window that is large enough to allow for differences in the clock of clients and servers.
+For real-time operation, servers should allow for the time it takes requests to arrive from the client, with a time window that is large enough to allow for differences between client and server clocks.

 How large a time window is needed could depend on the population of clients that the server needs to serve.
 Unlike anti-replay protections in TLS (see {{Section